clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/configure-user-roles.md

 > Note
 >
-> Individual user permissions can overwrite role-based permissions (also for users with admin access).
+> Individual permissions can overwrite role-based permissions (also for people with admin access).
 >
 > Use only role-based permissions whenever possible.
-You can change permissions for individual users under _WFM > Administration > System > User Authorization_{:.breadcrumbs} but such changes will overwrite the role-based permissions.
+You can change permissions for individual people under _WFM > Administration > System > User Authorization_{:.breadcrumbs} but such changes will overwrite the role-based permissions.
 >
-> To reset specific user permissions, you may need to temporarily remove admin access to activate the grayed-out checkboxes on the user authorization page.
+> To reset specific permissions, you may need to temporarily remove admin access to activate the grayed-out checkboxes on the user authorization page.
 Click the Reset icon {% icon asterisk | icon-only %} to reset to role default.

 ## Manage team access: Restrict access to configuration data

-If your organization includes several teams and you want to restrict access to the teams' data, you can add more than one user role to a user. injixo combines the permissions defined by different user roles.
+If your organization includes several teams and you want to restrict access to the teams' data, you can add more than one role to a person. injixo combines the permissions defined by different roles.
 You can restrict access to elements such as planning units, day models, activities, or reports.

 **Example**

-If all your planners should have access to the schedule but each planner should only be able to edit the data of their own planning unit, you can assign two user roles to each planner.
+If all your planners should have access to the schedule but each planner should only be able to edit the data of their own planning unit, you can assign two roles to each planner.

-You can create a new user role with no access to specific planning units, or remove access to all planning units from an existing user role.
-To remove access to all planning units from an existing user role, proceed as follows:
+You can create a new role with no access to specific planning units, or remove access to all planning units from an existing role.
+To remove access to all planning units from an existing role, proceed as follows:

-1. Go to _Account > User roles_{:.breadcrumbs}.
+1. Go to _Account > Roles_{:.breadcrumbs}.
-2. Select the user role.
+2. Select the role.
 3. Click **Go to Role Authorization**.
 4. Scroll to the **Planning Units** section (or use the quick link on top).
 5. Click the {% icon item-delete %} next to the [ALL] entry to delete access to all planning units.